pauldambra/pauldambra.github.io/_posts/2014-07-30-better-affordance-2.md

 [Previous Post](/better-affordance.html)

-#Better visual affordance with JS for great good
 In the last post a better visual affordance that a page element is editable was added.
 But didn't solve the problem that notifications of success or failure were obtrusive and disconnected from the edited element.

 <figure>